 Since 2005 he has also worked on numerous cases where: (a) the paternity of a man and his child custody or support responsibilities are disputed, or (b) a court injunctions is sought to prevent alleged domestic violence or (c) the post-judgment enforcement of a decree by the court is needed.

 Our firm also helps its clients pursue objectives that are not related to settling disputes.
 We help clients draft enforceable prenuptial agreements and complete the legal process of adopting a child by a family member.
 This much experience meas that family lawyer Mejias will be able to use all of the available aspects of laws and precedents to achieve the most favorable outcome you could obtain.

 Mr. Mejias is also very conscious of the importance of keeping you as informed about your case as you require.
 This is why he has made the commitment to return your phone calls or emails within 24 hours during the hours of each working day.

-Our firm also provides all of its prospective clients a thirty-minute minute free initial consultation.
-There is an hourly charge for additional consultation time.
+Our firm also provides all of its prospective clients an initial consultation.

 The Place For Recreation In Nature

 Seminole County was created by the Florida Legislature in 1913 from the northeastern portion of Orange county.
 It contains the cities of Sanford (the county seat, where the courthouse is located), Altamonte Springs, Oviedo, Winter Springs, Casselbery, Lake Mary and Longwood, as well as several census-designated places and unincorporated communities.